Luke Walker

 In 1971, Walker went 10–8 with a 3.55 ERA for the 1971 World Series champion Pirates.
 On July 18 of that year, in the second game of a doubleheader against the Los Angeles Dodgers at Three Rivers Stadium, he had a no-hitter broken up by a Joe Ferguson home run (the first of Ferguson's Major League career) with no outs in the ninth.
 The hit was the only one he would allow in a 7–1 Pittsburgh victory.
 In Game Four of that year's World Series, which the Pirates won in seven games over the Baltimore Orioles, Walker threw the first pitch in a night game in World Series history.
 His outing was brief: Paul Blair, Mark Belanger and Merv Rettenmund began the game with consecutive singles off Walker to load the bases.
 After Blair scored on a passed ball, Walker intentionally walked Frank Robinson to re-load the bases.
 He was then pulled after giving up consecutive sacrifice flies to Brooks Robinson and Boog Powell for a 3–0 Baltimore lead.
 Walker was then taken out of the game.
 The Pirates later scored two runs in the bottom of the first, the tying run in the third, and the go-ahead run (the game ended by that 4–3 score) in the seventh, and Bruce Kison threw 61/3 scoreless innings in relief of Walker.
 The Orioles got only one hit after Walker's departure, a Blair double off Kison in the second.

+On New Year's Eve, 1972, Walker was helping Roberto Clemente packing supplies on the plane for the relief trip to Nicaragua that claimed Clemente's life.
+He had requested to join Clemente on the trip; Clemente told him to enjoy the San Juan nightlife instead, saving his life.

 Walker's contract was sold by the Pirates to the Tigers at the Winter Meetings on December 5, 1973.

 In a nine-season career, Walker posted a 45–47 record with a 3.65 ERA and 558 strikeouts in 243 appearances, including 100 starts, 16 complete games, seven shutouts, nine saves, and 8242/3 innings pitched.
 He was also a weak batsman, garnering only 11 hits in 188 at-bats for an .059 batting average.
 According to former Pirate great Steve Blass during one of Hank Aaron's last appearances at Pittsburgh's Three Rivers Stadium, Luke hit a rare single.
 The ball was fielded and thrown to first base where Aaron was positioned.
 The home crowd erupted in cheers, which Aaron mistakenly assumed were for him, as is common even in road games when great players make their final plays.
 So Aaron doffed his cap to acknowledge the adulation.
 But the crowd was actually cheering Walker, who turned to Aaron and said "Put your hat on Hank, they're cheering for me"..